javascript-tutorial/server/README.md

 # Translating images

-The text in SVG pictures can be translated as well.
+Please don't translate SVG files manually.

-There's a special script for that.
-The translated strings should be in the `images.yml` file in the repository root, such as <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>.
-The script replaces strings in all svgs according to `images.yml`.
+They are auto-generated from the English variant, with the text phrases substituted from `images.yml` file in the repository root, such as <https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml>.

+So you need to translate the content of `images.yml` and re-generate the SVGs using a script.

 Here are the steps to translate images.

 **Step 1.** Create `images.yml` with translations in the repository root.

+An example of such file (in Russian): https://github.com/javascript-tutorial/ru.javascript.info/blob/master/images.yml

-The file format is "YAML", it's quite easy to understand:
+The file format is "YAML".

+Here's a quote:

 ```yaml
 code-style.svg:  # image file name